mdio49/Synacor-Challenge/README.md

 Registers can be referred to using the syntax `$<register>` instead of the number that is used in the bytecode.
 So, the instruction `set $0 10` would be equivalent to the previous example, where `$0` refers to register 0, which gets converted to the number `32768` at compile time.
 If, instead, the argument requires a value, then using this syntax would dereference the register and extract its value.
 For example, `add $0 $1 5` would take the value of register 1, add 5 to it, and store it in register 0 (this would be the case either way even if the number was used).

 #### Characters
 ASCII characters can be referred to using the actual character rather than the number.
 For example, `out 'a'` would output the character `a` to the terminal.
-Escaped characters may also be used (e.g. `'\n'`).
+Escaped characters may also be used (e.g. `out '\n'`).

 #### Strings
 As an extension, you may also use full strings with the `out` instruction in order to specify multiple characters to be outputted to the terminal.
 This can be indicated using double quotes and would get converted to multiple individual `out` instructions at compile time.
 For example, `out "Hello World!"` would print `Hello World!` to the terminal.